Marcus-Allen-Davis/Marcus-Allen-Davis/README.md

 <!-- Your title -->
-## Hi, I'm Marcus Davis, a Developer and VFX Compositer from the US.
+## Hi, I'm Marcus Davis, a hopeful Comp Sci Researcher from the US.

 <!-- Your badges
 You can use the website to generate badges: https://shields.io/